donzpixelz/lamp/README.md

 ks.cfg located in the .packer/http folder
 lamp.json located in the .packer folder.

-You also need to update the ip in the Vagrantfile.
+You may also choose to update the ip in the Vagrantfile.